 1. Preventing Short Circuits

-To avoid the risk of short circuits and potential fires:- Insulate Terminals: Cover exposed terminals with electrical tape or place each battery in its original packaging.
+- Insulate Terminals: Cover exposed terminals with electrical tape or place each battery in its original packaging.

 - Avoid Loose Batteries: Keep batteries in their original packaging or protective cases.